The History of St. Andrews Asylum (Norfolk Lunatic Asylum Annexe) (UK)

 In April, 2012 the building and land has been acquired for conversion into offices and asbestos removal has started in preparation for further work.

 Designed by the architects Cornish and Gaymer, they were modelled on Metropolitan Asylums Board institutions at Leavesden and Caterham.
-They comprised a two-storey ‘H’ shape with large and rather barn-like male and female wards linked, or rather separated, by an administrative cross-section, behind which lay a single storey complex of kitchens and staff rooms.
+They comprised a two-story ‘H’ shape with large and rather barn-like male and female wards linked, or rather separated, by an administrative cross-section, behind which lay a single story complex of kitchens and staff rooms.

 Costing £33,920, they accommodated 250 patients, two and a half times the original capacity.
 ‘Chronic lunatics, imbeciles and idiots’ were placed under the care of Hills’ assistant, who became resident medical officer, a head female attendant and a relatively modest staff of attendants and nurses.

 St. Andrews has gone under several names outlined below: